theo79/ESP8266-GasGuard/README.md

 3. **Monitor Gas Levels:**
     The LCD will display real-time gas levels.
 The buzzer will sound, and the Alarm LED will light up if gas concentrations exceed safe levels.

-## Contributing:
-We welcome contributions to improve ESP8266-GasGuard!
-To contribute:
-1. Fork the repository.
-2. Create a new branch (`git checkout -b feature-branch`).
-3. Make your changes and commit them (`git commit -m 'Add new feature'`).
-4. Push to the branch (`git push origin feature-branch`).
-5. Create a new Pull Request.

-## License:

-This project is licensed under the Apache License 2.0.
-See the `LICENSE` file for details.
 ---

 Happy building and stay safe!
 If you have any questions or need further assistance, feel free to open an issue in this repository.